-In Mimer SQL you can define functions, procedures and modules, collectively known as stored procedures.
+In Mimer SQL you can define functions, procedures, methods, and modules, collectively known as stored procedures.

 Mimer SQL stored procedures enable you to define and use powerful functionality through the creation and execution of routines.
 By using stored procedures, you can move application logic from the client to the server, thereby reducing network traffic.

 Stored procedures are stored in the data dictionary and you can invoke them when needed.